applied-science/emacs-vega-view/README.md

 ## TODO

-The `vega-view` function should be split into two functions, one that produces a drawing in a similar manner to `eval-preceding-sexp` (as this `vega-view` does), and one that works like `eval-defun` (converting the top level `sexp`).
+The `vega-view` function should be split into two functions, one that produces a drawing in a similar manner to `eval-preceding-sexp` and one that works like `eval-defun` (converting the top level `sexp`).
+We currently only support converting the top-level `sexp`, as that has turned out to be my most common use case.

 Likewise, there should be an easy way to select between Vega-lite and full Vega.
-Perhaps using the universal argument?
+Perhaps by checking for the presence of a full Vega schema declaration?